 Welcome to the UALR Concurrent Enrollment Program!

-No need to panic.
 To become a part of UALR Concurrent Enrollment there are three simple steps:

 UALR Concurrent students take UALR courses offered on the partnering high school campuses.
 UALR offers Concurrent Enrollment through a number of Arkansas high schools.
 High School Concurrent Enrollment students who meet the admissions and registration criteria are eligible to enroll in UALR courses offered on their high school campuses.
 To be admitted, student must meet at least one of the following: